 Bacon and Tomato Soup

-Fire-roasted tomatoes, bacon, sautéed onion, fresh thyme and a little cream combine to make a smooth, flavorful soup that works as first or main course.
+Fire-roasted tomatoes, bacon, sautéed onion, fresh thyme and a little cream combine to make a smooth, flavorful tomato soup that works as a first or main course.

 - 6 strips thick-cut bacon, cut into 1/2-inch pieces

 - 1 cup onion, chopped

 - 3 cups canned, fire-roasted diced tomatoes, undrained (one 28-ounce can)

 - 1-1/2 cups low-sodium chicken (or vegetable) broth

 - Salt and freshly ground black pepper

 - 2 tablespoons heavy cream (or more to taste)